raffipython/woody/README.md

 Make sure PyPDF2 is in the same folder.
-Using python3 (make sure it is in your ENV variable), run as follow: where PDF is a folder containing statements
+Using python3 (make sure it is in your ENV variable), run as follow: where PDF is a folder containing statements, easiest way is to create a new folder in woody-main and copy PDF files there.
 >python  woody_pdf_v2.1.1.py -d PDF